PierreLvx/lavaux.lv/about.md

 This site is a collection of notes and thoughts.
 I've been meaning to blog for a while, because I have greatly benefited from others sharing technical tips that have sharpened my skills, and pieces that have built up my critical thinking.

+I also share interesting links and quotes via [Pocket](https://getpocket.com/@lavaux "Pierre Lavaux on Pocket") and [Refind](https://refind.com/prlvx "Pierre Lavaux on Refind").

 #### Contact

-Ping me via [Twitter](https://twitter.com/prlvx).
-Stalk me on [LinkedIn](https://www.linkedin.com/in/pierrelavaux) or [GitHub](https://github.com/PierreLvx).
+Ping me via [Twitter](https://twitter.com/prlvx "Pierre Lavaux on Twitter").
+Stalk me on [LinkedIn](https://www.linkedin.com/in/pierrelavaux "Pierre Lavaux on LinkedIn") or [GitHub](https://github.com/PierreLvx "Pierre Lavaux on GitHub").

 If you wish to email me, it's my first name at this domain.
+To contact me securely, you can get my PGP key from [Keybase](https://keybase.io/pierrelavaux/pgp_keys.asc).

+Found a mistake or a typo ?
+Do let me know, or [raise an issue](https://github.com/PierreLvx/lavaux.lv/issues).
+Thanks!